 During the early 1990s Chris held operating leadership roles at GE Plastics and Chemical Leaman Corporation.
 Chris later became a SVP of Corporate Development at GE Capital Corporation in their transportation equipment management and financing business.
 In that capacity, he led strategic planning and directed all investing activities, including strategic equity investments, new ventures and mergers and acquisitions.
 While at GE, Chris managed over $1 billion in transactions.

 Chris moved to Chicago for divine interVentures, a private equity fund focused on early stage technology investments.
 As the tech sector retracted Chris founded his own Finance and Corporate Development Boutique Advisory firm and it was in that capacity he met with Mats and started doing important work on the McDonald’s revitalization plan.
 In 2003 Chris joined McDonald’s as VP and Chief Investment Officer of McDonald’s Ventures.
 During the next 5 years Chris was on the board of Pret A Manger and Donatos Pizzeria and was actively engaged in the oversight and subsequently successful IPO of Chipotle Mexican Grill (CMG).
 Chris also played a leading role in the oversight of Boston Market and led the McDonald’s path to exit in the transaction with Sun Capital.
 Chris was also the Chairman of RedBox Automated Retail during its rapid growth from a corporate venture unit to being fully acquired by Coinstar in the spring of 2009.
 Mats and Chris were part of the launch team of this exciting business.

-Chris currently is Chairman and CEO of School of Rock.
+Most recently Chris was Chairman and CEO of School of Rock.